 - X-ray pictures of your lungs and heart may show signs of infection, such as pneumonia.
 Chest x-rays may also show fluid around your heart and lungs.

 How is acute bronchitis treated?

 Your healthcare provider will treat any condition that has caused your acute bronchitis.
-He may give antibiotics to treat an infection caused by bacteria.
 He may also give you any of the following: